-You can convert some unary operators into their equivalent binary operators.
-For example, if you have -x, flicking down on - converts it to 0-x.

-You can convert a signed number into an operator on an unsigned number.
-Consider the number -3, where the minus is the sign of the number, not the negate (unary minus) operator.
-Flicking down on -3 converts it into -3, which is a negate operator on the positive number 3.
+If you have -x, flicking down on - converts it to 0-x.
+This works for most unary operators, converting them into their equivalent binary operators and operands.
+If you have the number -3, where the minus is the sign of the number, not the negate (unary minus) operator, flicking down on -3 converts it into a negate operator on the positive number 3.